verivital/behaverify/REPRODUCIBILITY/2024_VMCAI/README.md

 4. Running Tests Locally (verbose) -> this section will explain how to run tests locally.
 It also explains why each step of the installation is necessary.
 5. Running Tests Locally (concise) -> this section will explain how to run tests locally.
 It does not provide explanations.
 6. Interpreting and Comparing Results -> this section will explain how to interpret the generated results and what they correspond to in the paper.
+7. Potential Errors and Workarounds -> this section will explain how to deal with some of the potential errors encountered.

 Finally, note that this is a .md file, and as such, we escape various characters.
 If you are reading this using a text editor, please make sure to keep this in mind.